-Some agencies would not disqualify applicants for previous marijuana use if it occurred more than a few years ago.
-However, most agencies refuse to hire people who have taken drugs, including cocaine, hallucinogens, current designer drugs, heroin, and other similar substances.
+Some agencies would not disqualify applicants for previous MMJ use if it occurred more than a few years ago.
+However, most agencies refuse to hire people who have taken drugs, including cocaine, hallucinogens, current designer drugs, 6-MAM, and other similar substances.

 In most circumstances, the condition is that the candidate has not used drugs in the last two or three years, and prior drug misuse may be a disqualifier in most areas.
 For some experimental purposes, some departments do not dismiss applications.
 However, that use is limited to specific drugs and a specific period in that person's past.

 Any history of illegal opium, 6-MAM, and its derivatives and synthetics, including morphine, codeine, hydrocodone, methadone, oxycodone, fentanyl, or other major drugs of abuse, including PCP, crack cocaine, methamphetamine, etc.

 Never engage in the manufacture, sale, or trafficking of any controlled substance, or engage in fraudulent prescription pharmaceutical procurement.

 Never deliver any regulated or illicit substance besides MMJ.

 Most common drug testing kits used by the Police Department

 The five-panel device (AMP) Amphetamine drug test, (COC) Cocaine drug test, (MET) Methamphetamine drug test, (MOR) Morphine drug test, and (THC) MMJ drug test is based on the principle of specific immunochemical reactions between antibodies and antigens to analyze specific compounds in human urine specimens.

 Thus, the assay is based on a competition for binding antibodies between the drug conjugate and any free drug present in the analyzed urine sample.